mr-staker/elrond-cookbook/README.md

 # elrond Cookbook

 Chef/Cinc cookbook providing the necessary tools to install Elrond nodes (observers and validators).
 It uses our repositories ([deb](https://deb.staker.ltd/) and [rpm](https://rpm.staker.ltd/)) to install a binary build for the platforms we support.
 Only one set of binaries it used for all of the services involved for setting up Elrond Network nodes.
-The packages are built using our [elrond-pkg-build](https://github.com/mr-staker/elrond-pkg-build/) fpm-cookery recipe.
+The packages are built using our [elrond build-pkg](https://github.com/mr-staker/build-pkg/tree/main/recipes/elrond) fpm-cookery recipe.

 By convention, the port numbering is as follows: